 SAML identity providers

-Portal for ArcGIS supports all SAML-compliant identity providers.
-The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with Portal for ArcGIS:
+ArcGIS Enterprise supports all SAML-compliant identity providers.
+The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with ArcGIS Enterprise:

 - Azure Active Directory